 By Mike Sims, BARBRI President

-While plenty of students do very well by focusing on their 8-10 week BARBRI Bar Review course, we have found that those who engage with BARBRI Early Start 67 days or more before the course begins are statistically even more likely to pass the bar exam the first time.
+While plenty of students do very well by focusing on their BARBRI Bar Review course over 8-10 weeks, we have found that those who engage with BARBRI Early Start before the course begins are statistically more likely to pass the bar exam the first time.
 Even just a little work can make a big difference.
 Since BARBRI Early Start is included with your BARBRI Bar Review course, there’s no reason not to start early.

 Spreading the work out avoids burnout later

 Studying for the bar is a marathon, not a sprint.
-Time spent learning early is time saved during your bar review course.
-If you can devote about 24 total study hours to BARBRI Early Start before your bar review course starts, you’ll take a little stress out of your bar exam preparation.
+Time spent building key bar exam skills early is time saved during your bar review course.
+If you can devote some time to BARBRI Early Start before your bar review course starts, you’ll take a little stress out of your bar exam preparation.

 Early learning provides foundation

 We’ve all crammed for a final exam, and sometimes it worked.
 Cramming won’t work for the bar exam.
 Learning will.
 BARBRI Early Start is an on-demand, self-directed experience that teaches you key bar exam skills early through Immersion workshops such as MBE Immersion and Essay Immersion.
 BARBRI Early Start helps you build a solid foundation that will stay with you throughout the bar exam.
 Learn how BARBRI Early Start can help you build a solid foundation through bar prep with this video walkthrough.

 Simply put, people who start early have a better chance of passing the bar.
 Get started with BARBRI Early Start, included with BARBRI Bar Review.